hneemann/yagi/README.md

 three years.
 One of the Java features I used a lot are the generics available in Java.
 But the Java generics are complex and hard to understand.
 And they seem to overgrow: If you start to use them you get compiler warning very quickly.
 And to fix them you have to add generics to more and more classes.
-After a while there are corner cases which a very hard to fix, so you start to add `@SuppressWarnings` annotations to the code.
+After a while there are corner cases which a very hard to fix.
+So you start to add `@SuppressWarnings` annotations to the code.
 I don't like the `@SuppressWarnings` annotation.
 I remember situations where I had a really hard fight with the Java type system to get the generic types working without a compiler warning, and at the next day a small modification on the code starts the next hard fight.